ANZ 501 Introduction to Anthrozoology 3 credits

 ANZ 502 Animal Ethics 3 credits

-Analysis of different approaches to ethics as this key human ability has been discussed in different domains and throughout history as applying to human-animal issues.
+Analysis of different approaches to ethics as this key human ability has been discussed in different domains and throughout history as applying to human-nonhuman issues.

 ANZ 503 Religious Perspectives on Animals 3 credits